 Vegans have a better quality of life.
 They suffer much less from chronic disease.
 Surprisingly, the life expectancy of vegans and vegetarians is about the same (Inconsistent findings!) as the rest of the population.
 (Animal products eaters).
 (Suggested that the lack of vitamin B12 and Omega-3 fatty acids is found mainly in animal and fish products.)

-• Most animal food is now industrialized and processed, dramatically lowering health values.
-This is another reason to reduce the consumption of animal-based foods, mainly processed and industrialized ones.
+- Most animal food is now industrialized and processed, dramatically lowering health values.
+It is another reason to reduce the consumption of animal-based foods, mainly processed and industrialized ones.

 Animal and plant foods have advantages and disadvantages, so I advocate combining them.